trueheart78/book-notes-generator/README.md

 ## Outstanding Tasks

-- Import Controller
+- Write tests for the Import Controller
-- Notes Generator
+- Write tests for the Notes Generator

 ## Development